 5.4.4 Post-conditions

-Following figure 5.4.4-1 shows the status at the end of service flow.
+The following figure 5.4.4-1 shows the status at the end of the service flow.
 For the transport of user traffic, UE A1 is served by E-UTRA, UE A2 and A3 are served by NR.
 UE A4 may camp on either E-UTRA or NR during Idle mode and be configured with E-UTRA, NR or both depending on the active application during Connected mode.

 Figure 5.4.4-1 End result